elizabeth-poggie/elizabeth-poggie/_content/notes/06-user-interfaces.md

 ## Bonus points 👀

-- Bonus points for all those that manage to find a way to cause an image to disappear on button click
+- Bonus points for all those that create a button that makes an image disappear.

-# AcknowledgementS
+# Acknowledgements

 The exercises in these directories, are shared with minor modification from [The Odin Project (TOP)](https://github.com/TheOdinProject/css-exercises) ([MIT License](https://github.com/TheOdinProject/css-exercises/blob/main/LICENSE))